 Many people bite their lip when they have anxiety.
-It's extremely common, and occurs not only with anxiety disorders, but also with nervous flirting, nervous tension, and simply a feeling of something amiss.
-It's a common behavior that many people don't even realize they're doing, and other struggle to control.
+It's extremely common and occurs not only with anxiety disorders but also with nervous flirting, nervous tension, and just a feeling of something being amiss.
+It's an unconscious behavior that many people are unaware of, and others struggle to control.

 For many, biting lips can be fairly frustrating - especially if they don't realize they're doing it.
 They may find that their lips are bleeding or raw because they're biting their lips too hard or too often.
 What is the cause of this type of nervous tic, and what can you do to suppress it?

 Lip biting may be a sign of underlying anxiety, but it almost always occurs with other symptoms.